2026 Spring Conference

 The discussion will also focus on how recent updates are driving new cooling strategies and creating new engineering challenges.
 Tim will address the biggest cooling pain points his teams are focused on today and offer a manufacturer’s perspective on common repair and service issues seen in the field.
 The session will conclude with insights into what Mesabi and Wabtec look for in service partners and repair vendors, highlighting the knowledge, capabilities, and best practices needed to successfully support extreme duty cooling systems.

-Panel Discussion: Engineering for Extreme/Severe Duty Applications:
+Panel Discussion: Engineering for Extreme/Severe Duty Applications

 This panel discussion will examine how cooling system design must change when moving from standard heavy-duty use to severe and extreme-duty applications.
 Panelists will explore how sustained high loads, restricted airflow, vibration, contamination, and environmental extremes drive design criteria toward durability, higher heat rejection, reinforced structures, and reliability over cost or weight.
 Common failure modes, such as vibration-induced cracking, tube-to-header failures, fin blockage, corrosion, and thermal fatigue will be discussed, along with how maintainability and field serviceability are becoming essential design priorities in harsh and remote operating environments.
 Panelists will share insights on severe-duty repair strategies, including when re-coring versus replacement makes the most sense, the unique challenges of repairing extreme-duty cores, and the shop capabilities end users value most; technical expertise, quality workmanship, fast turnaround, and a deep understanding of real-world operating conditions.